Attractions and Places to Visit in City of London

 The Charterhouse

 The Charterhouse is a former Carthusian monastery in London, to the north of what is now Charterhouse Square.
-Since the dissolution of the monasteries in the 16th century...
+Following the dissolution of the monasteries in the 16th century, the property has had a fascinating journey through time, serving as a private mansion...

 Read More